-The energy sector was mostly privatized by 2002, though the state still owns about 70% of shares of the Czech Power Company, a.s.
+The energy sector was mostly privatized by 2002, though the State still owns about 70% of the Czech Power Company, a.s.
 (CEZ, www.cez.cz), the major domestic energy production and distribution company.
-In the long term, state influence in the energy sector is anticipated only in the form of indirect measures (legislation, pricing and taxes), regulating natural monopolies in particular industries and assuring energy security (mainly by management of ownership rights).
+In the long term, State influence in the energy sector is anticipated only in the form of indirect measures (legislation, pricing and taxes) by regulating natural monopolies in particular industries and assuring energy security such as management of ownership rights.

 The legislative background is as follows:

-Act No. 406/2000 Coll. on Energy Management stipulates the rights and obligations of natural and legal bodies in the management of energy, in particular, electricity and heat, as well as gas and other fuels.
-It aims to contribute to the economical use of natural resources and protection of the environment, as well as to more efficient use of energy, enhanced competitiveness, and reliable energy supplies and to the sustainable development of society.
+Act No. 406/2000 Coll. on Energy Management stipulates the rights and obligations of natural and legal bodies in the management of energy, in particular of electricity and heat as well as gas and other fuels.
+It aims to contribute to the economical use of natural resources and the protection of the environment, as well as to the more efficient use of energy, enhanced competitiveness, reliable energy supplies and the sustainable development of society.

-Electricity trade is organized and regulated by the Electricity Market Operator, which is a state owned stock company.
-The key role of the operator is to organize the electricity market and flow of information between the market players.
+Electricity trade is organized and regulated by the Electricity Market Operator, which is a state-owned stock company.
+The key role of the company is to organize the electricity market and flow of information between the market players.

 1.2.2.
 Structure of electric power sector

-About two thirds of electricity production is concentrated in CEZ, the joint stock company which owns 9 coal power plants domestically, two nuclear power plants (Dukovany and Temelín), 28 hydropower plants, 11 solar power stations and two wind power plants.
-The remaining electrical power production is provided by plants owned largely by independent producers (e.g. International Power Opatovice, a.s., Elektrárna Kolín, a.s.) or by auto producers in industry and local heat producers (cogeneration), and by regional utilities.
+About two thirds of electricity production is concentrated in CEZ, the joint stock company which owns the following power plants located in the Czech Republic: 8 coal power plants, two nuclear power plants (Dukovany and Temelín), 31 hydropower plants, 12 solar power stations and two wind power plants (https://www.cez.cz/cs/o-cez/vyrobni-zdroje).
+The remaining electrical power production is provided by plants owned largely by independent producers (e.g. International Power Opatovice, a.s., and Elektrárna Kolín, a.s.) or by autonomuous producers in industry and local heat producers (cogeneration), and by regional utilities.

 Electricity distribution to final consumers is provided by three electrical power distribution companies (utilities) — CEZ, a.s., E.ON Distribution, a.s. (www.eon.cz/en) and PRE Group (www.pre.cz/en).
 Since 2006, a consumer of any size (including households) can select its electricity supplier.
-The role of former utilities is in servicing distribution lines and providing them to the delivery organization at the cost defined by the Energy Regulatory Office.
+The role of the three utilities is servicing distribution lines and providing them to the delivery organization at the cost defined by the Energy Regulatory Office.

 1.2.3.
 Main indicators

-Table 3 shows electricity production and installed capacity, and Table 4 energy related indicators.
-The energy sources for electricity production have been quite stable for several years since the Temelín NPP has been in full operation and the main hydro potential, which cannot be further substantially increased due to physical conditions, has been utilized.
+Table 3 shows electricity production and installed capacity, and Table 4 presents energy related indicators.
+The energy sources for electricity production have been quite stable for several years since the first operation of Temelín NPP and the use of hydro potential, which cannot be further substantially increased due to physical conditions.